-Here is a list of all articles and presentations I've published about IT Security so far.
+Here is a list of all articles and presentations I have published about Cyber Security so far.

-python-oletools is a package of python tools to analyze Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format), such as Microsoft Office documents or Outlook messages, mainly for malware analysis and debugging.
-It is based on the OleFileIO_PL parser.
+python-oletools is a package of python tools to analyze Microsoft OLE2 files (also called Structured Storage, Compound File Binary Format or Compound Document File Format), such as Microsoft Office documents or Outlook messages, mainly for malware analysis, forensics and debugging.
+It is based on my olefile parser.

 This article describes several anti-analysis tricks found in recent malicious RTF documents, and how I improved rtfobj to handle them.

 A few days ago, @Bry_Campbell told me about a strange sample with a malicious macro, that could not be fully analyzed with online sandboxes and the usual tools.

 Since 2014, malicious macros are coming back.
 And their success in recent campaigns demonstrates that it is still an effective way to deliver malware, sixteen years after Melissa.

 This is a presentation that I gave to the SSTIC symposium in June 2015, translated to English.
 It explains what malicious macros can do, how their code can be obfuscated, and some of the anti-analysis tricks observed in recent cases.
 Then it shows several tools that can be used to analyze macros, including oledump and olevba.